astronomer/docs/astro/connect-azure.md

     - VNet ID.
     - Resource Group ID.

-2. Prepare JSON file `astro-vnet-peering-creator-role.json` with the following permisisons (`{customer-subscription-id}` has to be replaced with your value):
+2. Prepare the `astro-vnet-peering-creator-role.json` JSON file with the following permissions.
+Replace `{customer-subscription-id}` with your value:

     ```sh
     {